-SUMMARY: Marin County is experiencing a severe shortage of affordable housing for low- and moderate-income households.
-In response, the County has developed affordable housing requirements that are designed to mitigate the impact of new development on the affordable housing stock.
+Summary: Marin County is experiencing a severe shortage of affordable housing for low- and moderate-income households.
+In response, the County has developed requirements designed to mitigate the impact of new development on the affordable housing stock.
 As this impact varies by development type and size, the County has taken care to develop affordable housing policies that respond to the unique impacts created by various development types.

-A table identifying what affordable housing provisions correspond to each development type is provided below; a summary of each requirement follows the table.
+A table identifying the local affordable housing regulations that correspond to each development type is below; a summary of each requirement follows the table.

-This handout is intended as a tool to provide general guidance for the public.
-Additional details and standards may be found in Marin County Development Code 22.22, titled "Affordable Housing Regulations;" applicants should consult the Community Development Agency for a specific evaluation of their project's affordable housing requirements.
+This handout is intended to provide general guidance for the public.
+Additional details and standards may be found in Marin County Development Code Chapter 22.22, titled "Affordable Housing Regulations."
+Permit applicants should consult the Community Development Agency for a specific evaluation of their project's affordable housing requirements.

-Table 1.
-Affordable housing requirements by development type Type of development Requirement Development Code section or ordinance number New residences and re- sidential floor area Single-family Affordable Housing Impact Fee 22.22.090(A); Ordinance 3500 Multi-family 1 Inclusionary Zoning Policy 22.22.020(B) or (C) Lot creation With proposed dwellings Inclusionary Zoning Policy 22.22.020(D) Lots only Inclusionary Zoning Policy 22.22.020(E) Non-residential Non-residential only Jobs/Housing Linkage Fee 22.22.100(A) Mixed use Jobs/Housing Linkage Fee & Inclusionary Zoning Policy, or Affordable Housing Impact Fee 22.22.100(B)
+Table 1: Afford able housing requirements by y development type Type of development Requirement Development Code section or ordinance number New residences and Single residential Affordable Housing Impact Fee 22.22.090(A); unit Ordinance 3500 Multi-unit housing 1 Inclusionary Zoning Policy 22.22.020(B) or (C) Lot creation With proposed dwellings Inclusionary Zoning Policy 22.22.020(D) Lots only Inclusionary Zoning Policy 22.22.020(E) Non-residential Non-residential only Commercial Linkage Fee 22.22.100(A) Mixed-use Commercial Linkage Fee & Inclusionary Zoning Policy, or Affordable Housing Impact Fee 22.22.100(B)